KALAS908/Music-Streaming-Platform/README.md

   - If deletion is successful: Returns a successful HTTP code (e.g., 200 OK) with no body.
   - If deletion is not allowed: Returns the message:
     *"The subscription is used; it cannot be deleted."*

-2. Delete a Subscription
-  Allows users to delete subscriptions stored in the database.
-The following rules apply:
-  Conditions for Deletion:
-  The deletion is allowed only if the subscription's status is either: EXPIRED / CANCELLED If deletion is successful: The response contains only a successful HTTP code (e.g., 200 OK) with no body.
-  If deletion is not allowed:  The response contains the message: "The subscription is used; it cannot be deleted."

 Unit Tests
 Unit tests have been implemented for service methods, ensuring coverage of at least 70% per branch.